cheap-glitch/vue-css-modifiers/README.md

 directive modifier.

-Using a  different directive to declare  CSS modifiers also brings  the indirect benefit of a clear seperation between the main classes and their modifiers.
+Using a  different directive to declare  CSS modifiers also brings  the indirect benefit of a clear separation between the main classes and their modifiers.

 ## Installation